 Love is an active emotion.
 It is nurtured through the expression of it.

 So, to even begin the journey of moving on, you need to entertain the idea of not just eliminating contact with them but also the amount of time you spend talking about them.

 Granted, you can’t control all your thoughts given that in any single day we have tens of thousands of thoughts.

 What you can do is make a choice on what you want to focus on when those thoughts seep into your mind.

-If you act on these thoughts, it’s going to create an emotional reaction which ends up fueling the feelings you have.
+If you act on these thoughts, it’s going to create an emotional reaction that ends up fueling the feelings you have.

 So, once you’ve adjusted to parting from this person, it might be time to limit the amount of time you spend talking about them to others.

 Give yourself a specific amount of time to talk about this person to your friends or family and then move on to other topics about your life.